Ultima V: Lazarus: Gameplay

 There is at least one more possible ending where the Avatar decides that rather than rescue Lord British, he will ensure the missing monarch's disappearance is permanent.

 Reception

 Pelit gave the game 90 out of 100 and summarized that "Ultima V: Lazarus is a truly wonderful modernisation of a classic game.
 Despite the bugginess and a somewhat aged Dungeon Siege engine, Lazarus is a must-download for every Ultima fan.
 Impressive work in every respect."
-Inside Mac Games reviewed the remake in 2006 too.
+Inside Mac Games reviewed the remake in 2006.